wojciechstaszewski4/AmusementParkDatabase/README.md

 2. Run the `AmusementParkDB.sql` file to create the database structure.
 3. Use `Procedures.sql`, `Triggers.sql`, and `Views.sql` to add advanced functionality.

-## 🌟 About the Author:
-**Wojciech Staszewski**
-Passionate about designing and optimizing database systems to solve complex real-world problems.

 ---
 Enjoy exploring this robust database system for amusement park management! 🎡